jpeach/notes/Service APIs/Status Conditions.md

 ```
 - Conflicts happen on ports, so maybe this is really a port condition.
 - When there is a port conflict, however, the obvious thing you want to know is which Listeners caused it, but since Listeners are anonymous, we can't link them directly.
-- Not clear what the positive polaroty of this is, maybe that indicates that it is a `Reason` not a `Type`.
+- Not clear what the positive polarity of this is, maybe that indicates that it is a `Reason` not a `Type`.

 ```Go
 // ConditionInvalidCertificateRef indicates the certificate reference of the